oggm.tasks.run_dynamic_melt_f_calibration

 output_filesuffixstr

 For the output file.
-Default is ‘_dynamic_melt_f’
+If None the settings_filesuffix will be used.
+Default is None

 ysint or None